milescb/NeuralStyleTransfer/README.md

 ## Preparing Photos

-Ideally, both style and content photos of are the same dimension.
+Both style and content photos _must_ be the same dimension in order to run.
 In order to not consume too much memory / time in training, photos should be 500x500 pixels or smaller.
 After preparing photos as such, put them in appropriate folders and run the code!